 Some examples of customer data retention periods:

-When you become an incubation tenant, we’ll keep the personal data you give to us for five years after the duration of the tenancy so we can comply with our contractual obligations.
+When you become a Hub tenant, we’ll keep the personal data you give to us for five years after the duration of the tenancy so we can comply with our contractual obligations.

 When you purchase a licence from the University of Edinburgh, we’ll keep the personal data you give us for ten years so we can comply with our legitimate and contractual obligations.